Seven Below

 Seven Below (stylized as Se7en Below; US title Seven Below Zero) is a 2012 horror-thriller American film directed by Kevin Carraway starring Val Kilmer, Ving Rhames and Luke Goss in lead roles.
-Despite its similar name, it is not a sequel to the film Seven.

 Premise

 The story centers on a group of strangers trapped in a time warp house where a terrible event transpired exactly 100 years prior.

 Cast

 Production

 The film was shot in Goshen, Ohio.